confusedAI/Basics_of_Git/Readme.md

 "git merge login" --- branch login will be merged with master.
 I did not type this command because I don't want Readme.txt in master to modify to Readme.txt in login, so that in future I can understand the difference for understanding branching.

+Now to push this branch to remote directory, you need to type: git push -u origin login you will get the message: Branch 'login' set up to track remote branch 'login' from 'origin'.